UBO-Open-factory/TOCIO-Back-office/README.md

 ## Apache
-You need to configur 2 apache VirtualHost for :
+You need to set 2 apache VirtualHost for :
 - Swagger API access (on port 80 or wathever)
 - TOCIO BackOffice access (on port 8888 or wathever)